| dbcv | R Documentation |

 Performance note: This implementation calculates a distance matrix and thus can only be used for small or sampled datasets.

-A list with the DBCV score
+A list with the DBCV score for the clustering,

-the density sparseness of cluster (dsc
+the density sparseness of cluster (dsc) values,

-and the validity indices of clusters (c_c
+and the validity indices of clusters (c_c).

 Matt Piekenbrock and Michael Hahsler